ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 skeleton of remarkable symmetry of form in
 the Mmenm of the Royal College of Surgeons
 Lincoln&#x27;s Inn.
 London, and the Curator of tbe
-Museum sent it to th
+Museum sent it to the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_deforest_ver02:data:sn84026847:00415665106:1870030301:0215/pct:49.386315,11.245413,12.319730,4.780919/!600,600/0/default.jpg"/>
 </td>